shivangibhat53-cmd/new_security_ml/README.md

 └── schema.yaml                   # Column names, dtypes, and numerical_columns used in Data Validation
 ```

-> **Note:** The `networksecurity/` package contains the actual pipeline logic and is imported throughout `app.py` and `main.py`.
+> **Note:** The `networksecurity/` package contains the actual pipeline logic and is imported throughout `app.py`.
 Its internal implementation isn't reproduced line-by-line here — see inline docstrings/comments in each module.

 ---